datudar/data-prep-pipeline/README.md

 ### Data

-The example [input file](/input/data_example.csv) contains ten made-up samples of one target column and eight feature columns.
-The features are of various data categories, and we treat each data category differently.
+The example [input file](/input/data_example.csv) contains ten made-up samples of one target column and eight feature columns, which are of various data categories.

 #### Target (y)
 - The target column has two classes: the positive class and the negative class, which are labeled 1 and 0, respectively